 About

 Dr. Elisabeth T. Sandler is a qualitative methodologist specialising in innovative research approaches to lived experiences and identity studies.
-She is currently working as an empirical researcher (FWF-funded project, University of Innsbruck & University of Vienna), as an external lecturer in qualitative methodologies, and is author of the forthcoming book ‘The Diary-Interview Method: A Practical Guide for Qualitative and Mixed-Methods Researchers’ (Verlag Barbara Budrich).
+She is currently working as an empirical researcher (FWF-funded project, University of Innsbruck & University of Vienna), as an external lecturer in qualitative methodologies (University of Graz), and is author of the forthcoming book ‘The Diary-Interview Method: A Practical Guide for Qualitative and Mixed-Methods Researchers’ (Verlag Barbara Budrich).

 Elisabeth’s work bridges rigorous academic research with practical methodological development.